luanasosantos/luanasosantos/README.md

-I'm a data-driven Production Engineering student with a passion for problem solving and process optimization 🇧🇷
+I'm a data-driven Production Engineering student with a passion for problem-solving and process optimization.

 ### About me